Hulupeep/agentic-mesh/README.md

 - **Policy Engine**: Configurable policy enforcement for safety and reliability
 - **Capability Routing**: Plans can target capabilities; the kernel selects compliant tools deterministically and records the routing decision.
 - **Plan Optimiser**: A deterministic pass that reorders independent steps using ToolSpec telemetry and emits trace events for audit.
+- **Self-Evolution Hooks**: Telemetry, evidence, and policy outputs are structured so higher-level services (e.g. the self-evolving loop in `prd_self_evovolving.md`) can propose, validate, and ship changes without manual babysitting.

 ## Quickstart in 90 Seconds